prisma-labs/konn/README.md

 Kont has two primary APIs.
 A context builder and a provider builer.

-The context buildre is the priamry use-case of Kont for day to day work.
+The context builder is the primary use-case of Kont for day to day work.

 The provider builder API is for library authors and your own project needs when you've found patterns you want to factor out.